paulmorales7/Employee-directory/README.md

   None.
   # Usage
   Follow instructions given by app.
 After inputting employees, user is able to filter by a propert and sort by a category.
-  # License
-  License selected displayed in description.
-You have selected

   # Contributing
   Paul Morales
   # Tests